jing-guo/jedi-stack/doc/platforms/gadi.md

 To set up jedi-stack environment,

 ```
 unset PYTHONPATH                           # when a Python interpreter starts PYTHONPATH is added to sys.path - allow clean module search path
 module purge
-module use /g/data/dp9/jtl548/opt/modules/modulefiles/apps  # prepend this location to MODULEPATH - where top-level modulefile for setting jedi-stack is
+module use ${OPT}/modulefiles/apps         # prepend this location to MODULEPATH - this is where top-level modulefile for setting jedi-stack is
 module load jedi/gcc-system_openmpi-3.1.4  # top-level modulefile
 ```

 ecbuild and make succeed.
 CTest nearly succeeds with 2 failures,